ashchan/flight-setup/Controllers/VKB_MCG_Ultimate/README.md

 1. Repeat, tis time set type to `Wheel`.
 1. Click `Action/Set` to save to device.

+## Foldable Trigger

+Note: foldable trigger is actually an axis which has the get calibrated in order to work properly.
+When calibrating, be sure to move it from safe (top) to fully triggered (bottom).

+1. Go to Profile/Axes/Axes2Buttons.
+1. Check the `Enable MCG PRO Trigger` checkbox.
+1. Check the `Safe` checkbox.
+1. Check the `Armed` checkbox.
+1. Click `Action/Set` to save to device.

+## MCG Brake

+This adds a button to the brake lever.

+1. Go to Profile/Axes/Axes2Buttons.
+1. Check the `MCG Brake` checkbox.
+1. Change the button position by dragging the slider.
+1. Click `Action/Set` to save to device.

 ## References

 * [Software tutorials - How to set up the ministick as virtual mouse](https://www.youtube.com/watch?v=io2qSKM0gs4)